USDA-ARS-GBRU/GuideMaker/README.md

 #GuideMaker
-## Globally design gRNAs for any CRISPR-Cas system in any small genome
+## GuideMaker: Globally design guide RNAs for any CRISPR-Cas system in any small genome

 ## Authors